Jwakers/articuria/README.md

 - [x] Log out button in user menu does not work
 - [x] Traffic light system in accordions looks rough
+- [ ] Video still processing dialog is a bit shit
 - [ ] Error uploading large videos > 1:30.
 Prisma transaction is timing out.
 - [ ] Generating a second topic causes the video stream to fail.
 - [ ] contact page needs a loading.tsx